symbol/symbol-docs/source/guides/account/creating-a-multi-level-multisig-account.rst

 What's next?
 ************

 Who should cosign the transaction if Account #5 initiates an aggregate bonded transaction?
-Notice that multisig accounts are not capable of cosigning transactions, being responsible for doing so cosignatories.
+Notice that multisig accounts are not capable of cosigning transactions, cosignatories are responsible for doing so.

 .. figure:: ../../resources/images/concepts-multisig-multilevel-2.png
     :align: center